Twisting Kuperberg invariants via Fox calculus and Reidemeister torsion: Sutured manifolds and Reidemeister torsion

 \subsection{Homology orientations}

-Let $\HH=\HD$ be a balanced Heegaard diagram of a sutured 3-manifold $(M,\c)$ and let $d=|\aa|=|\bb|$.
-An {\em homology orientation} is an orientation $\o$ of the vector space $H_*(M,R_-(\c);\R)$.
-It is shown in \cite{FJR11} that an homology orientation is equivalent to a {\em sign-ordering} of $\HH$, that is, it determines an orientation and an ordering of the curves in $\aa\cup\bb$ up to some equivalence.
+A {\em homology orientation} of a balanced sutured manifold $(M,\c)$ is an orientation $\o$ of the vector space $H_*(M,R_-(\c);\R)$.
+If $\HH=\HD$ is a balanced Heegaard diagram of $(M,\c)$ and $d=|\aa|=|\bb|$, then it is shown in \cite{FJR11} that a homology orientation is equivalent to a {\em sign-ordering} of $\HH$, that is, an orientation of all the curves $\aa\cup\bb$ and an total order of each set $\aa,\bb$ up to some equivalence.
 We refer the reader to \cite{FJR11} for this correspondence.
-Given an ordered, oriented Heegaard diagram $\HH$ we denote by $o(\HH)$ the corresponding homology orientation.
-Note that if $H_*(M,R_-(\c);\R)=0$ (e.g. when $M$ is the complement of a link $L\sb S^3$) there is a canonical sign-ordering of any Heegaard diagram.
-When $Y$ is a closed oriented 3-manifold and $M=Y\sm B$ where $B$ is some embedded 3-ball, there is also a canonical homology orientation cf. \cite[Section 18]{Turaev:BOOK2}.
+Given an ordered (i.e. $\aa$ and $\bb$ are totally ordered), oriented Heegaard diagram $\HH$ we denote by $o(\HH)$ the corresponding homology orientation.
+Note that if $H_*(M,R_-(\c);\R)=0$ (e.g. when $M$ is the complement of a link in a rational homology 3-sphere) there is a canonical sign-ordering of any Heegaard diagram, determined by the condition $\det(A)>0$ where $A=(\a_i\cdot\b_j)_{i,j=1,\dots, d}$ is the intersection matrix of $\HH$.
+When $Y$ is a closed oriented 3-manifold and $(M_0,\c_0)$ is the associated sutured manifold (Example \ref{example: sutured from closed}), there is also a canonical homology orientation of $H_*(M_0,R_-(\c_0))=H_2(Y)\oplus H_1(Y)$, determined by any basis of $H_1(Y)$ followed by its Poincar\'e dual in $H_2(Y)$ (see \cite[Section 18]{Turaev:BOOK2}).